-Safety glasses must be worn at all times when using the soldering irons or using cutting tools, such as diagonal cutters, in the lab.
+- Safety glasses must be worn at all times when using the soldering irons or using cutting tools, such as diagonal cutters, in the lab. - When using chemicals, proper eye protection, gloves, and respiratory equipment must be worn.

 Soldering irons:

 - Soldering must be performed in the labs only at the soldering benches. - Soldering irons should be used with care, while wearing safety glasses, and only after receiving training. - When soldering and removing parts, or reworking a board, please use special care to ensure that solder is not splattered. - Soldering irons must be placed back in their soldering station holder when not soldering to prevent the chance or injury or fire. - Please keep the soldering station sponges wet when cleaning the iron tip but ensure that water is not spilled on the floor creating a slip hazard. - Use the soldering iron smoke absorber fan units when soldering.
 Use them in the horizontal position to prevent directing air flow across the table into the face of another user. - Some solders can contain lead, so wash hands thoroughly after using the soldering irons.
 No eating or drinking is allowed in the lab, as previously stated. - No self-contained butane soldering irons are permitted.